hwiedPro/ros2-package_set/Readme.md

 Autoproj is a workspace management tool that provides the functionality of WStool/VCSTool and rosdep combined.

 Autoproj seperates package and workspace definitions.

-Package definitions are stored in a "package set", worspaces in a "buildconf" that is checked out into your workspace in a folder called "autoproj"
+Package definitions are stored in a "package set", workspaces in a "buildconf" that is checked out into your workspace in a folder called "autoproj".

 ### A package_set (this repository) allows to define available packages for the workspace, it has three main configuration files